cheneyuwu/rlfd/README.md

 For our experiments, we provide two options for generating demonstration data.
 1. Using hard coded scripts.
 Refer to `<root>/Experiment/<envrionment names>/README.md` for more information.
-2. Using pre-trained scripts.
+2. Using pre-trained policies.
 Our implementation of DDPG/GAIL stores models through pickle as `<policy name>.pkl`.
 To use a pre-trained model to generate demonstration data:
     1. create a json file named `demo_config.json` containing the following:
         ```
         {